donejs/donejs/README.md

 DoneJS is your new favorite way of getting **high-performance**, **real-time**, **web and mobile** applications done!

-DoneJS combines a comprehensive set of frameworks geared towards building complex JavaScript applications, and bootstraps a modern development environment setup to help you produce lightning-fast applications.
+With DoneJS you can combine a comprehensive set of frameworks geared towards building complex JavaScript applications, and bootstrap a modern development environment to help you produce lightning-fast applications.

 Use DoneJS to automate the orchestration of these (otherwise disparate) parts: